sedostheatre/sedos.co.uk/input/events/working-auditions.md

 image: /assets/working-skyline.jpg
 venue: Brewers' Hall Garden, off Basinghall Street, London EC2V 5DX
 ---
 ***[Working](https://sedos.co.uk/shows/2021-working)*** **was cast in January 2020 for a run later that year.
-Unfortunately when the show was rescheduled after the Covid-19 postponement, two of the actors were unable to join the cast, so we are now holding auditions – more details below or check out the full audition notice here.
-ADD LINK**
+Unfortunately when the show was rescheduled after the Covid-19 postponement, two of the actors were unable to join the cast, so we are now holding auditions – more details below or check out the [full audition notice here](https://docs.google.com/document/d/1pi_772eXt9joeRPk92OnFONF0QxetCdZrHZgR8E12kg/edit).**

 **About the show**